tapdata/tapdata-docs/docs/prerequisites/cloud-databases/tencentdb-for-mysql.md

 <Content />

-Please follow the instructions below to ensure successful addition and use of the distributed database TD-SQL  version database in Tapdata.
+Please follow the instructions below to ensure successful addition and use of the distributed database TD-SQL  version database in TapData.

 ## Supported Versions